FUTHARVSTUD/SingleLead_ECG_Arrythmia_Clasification/README.md

 # ECG Edge Robustness

-This repository implements a full edge-feasible ECG arrhythmia classification pipeline following the Codex specification.
+This repository implements a full edge-feasible ECG arrhythmia classification pipeline.
 It includes data preprocessing for MIT-BIH and INCART, compact and reference neural network models, augmentation-aware training, evaluation utilities, and tooling to check datasets and deployment suitability.

 ## Quick start